 (Image credit: John Petrucci)

 “You can’t help but change,” John Petrucci says when asked if he’s altered as a person since the release of his last solo album back in 2005.
 “Hopefully it’s a good change and a good evolution.
-But we’re all trying to become better: better people, better artists, better musicians.
+We’re all trying to become better: better people, better artists, better musicians.
 And so if there’s any change, hopefully it’s in that direction.
-But I don’t think anything really drastic has changed except for having a huge beard now that I didn’t have then.”
+But I don’t think anything really drastic has changed – except for having a huge beard now that I didn’t have then.”

 For someone who plays so speedily, it’s a tad ironic his second solo album took so long to arrive.
 Terminal Velocity, however, feels like a well-appointed sequel to Suspended Animation, with fretboard gymnastics married to upbeat prog metal as well as other offshoots like swaggering rock, blues and jazz – all with a tone that may very well make guitar nerds weak at the knees.